oplanson/esipe-javaee/COURSE-SUMMARY.md

 │   └── prompt.txt
 │
 ├── 02-Lectures/                       # Lecture slides (Markdown)
-│   ├── 01-intro-jakartaee.md        # ✅ Complete (485 lines)
+│   ├── 01-intro-jakartaee-microprofile.md  # ✅ Complete (485 lines)
-│   ├── 02-jsp-jstl.md                # To be created
+│   ├── 02-servlets-jsp-microprofile.md     # ✅ Complete (1400+ lines)
 │   ├── 03-jpa-fundamentals.md              # To be created
 │   ├── 04-cdi-fundamentals.md              # To be created
 │   ├── 05-jaxrs-rest.md                    # To be created
 │   ├── 06-ddd-strategic.md                 # To be created
 │   ├── 07-hexagonal-architecture.md        # To be created
 │   └── 08-microservices.md                 # To be created
 │
 ├── 03-Labs/                           # Lab exercises
 │   ├── Lab01-FirstServlet/           # ✅ Complete